sukhitashvili/pca_tutorial/README.md

-# PCA Algorithm From Scratch
+# PCA From Scratch
-### PCA implementation using only matrix-vector operations.
+### PCA implementation using only matrix-vector multiplications.